markquinn12/deleteDirectoriesUsingNode/README.md

 There are a few rules that we must follow in this file:
 - Each entry must contain a different key.
 The keys don't have to be in order or make any sense, just make sure each key is unique!
 - The path must contain double backslashes for the .json format to recognise the string correctly. c:\test\folder will not work.
-It must be c:\\test\\folder
+It must be c:\\\test\\\folder

 The path that you enter accepts [glob pattern matching](https://github.com/isaacs/node-glob).
 This means we can denote wildcards, full directories, file subsets... anything we want really.

 In the [directoriesToDelete.json](directoriesToDelete.json) file there are a few examples which I will explain:

 "dir1": "C:\\test1\\*"
-- The utility will delete all files and directories that live in the path above but the test1 directory will not be deleted
+- The utility will delete all files and directories that live in the path but the test1 directory will not be deleted

 "dir3": "C:\\test3"
-- The utility will delete the test3 directory and all files and folders that live in this path
+- The utility will recursively delete the test3 directory and all files and folders that live in this path

 "dir4": "C:\\test4\\*.js"
 - The utility will delete all .js files in the test4 directory only.